Balance Chemical Equation

 • The same number of atoms of each element must appear on both sides of the equation

-• The total charge must be the same on both sides (for ionic reactions)
+• The total charge must be the same on both sides (for ionic reactions).
+For help with charge balance, try our redox balancer.

 An unbalanced equation would imply that atoms are being created or destroyed, which violates this fundamental law.